Perfect Velvet: Commercial performance

 Domestically, Perfect Velvet was a commercial success, peaking at number two on the Gaon Album Chart upon its release.
 It eventually became the fifth best-selling album on the November issue of the Gaon Monthly Album Chart, and ultimately the thirty-sixth best-selling album of 2017 in South Korea, having sold a total of 90,456 copies by the end of the year.
 As of April 2018, Perfect Velvet has sold a total of 101,032 copies, making it Red Velvet's first album to surpass 100,000 copies sold in South Korea.
 Under its re-release title The Perfect Red Velvet, the album became Red Velvet's seventh chart-topping title and spent a week atop the Gaon Album Chart.
 The re-release was the sixth best-selling album of January 2018, having sold a total of 55,128 copies, and eventually finished as the fifty-third best-selling release of 2018, achieving a total sales of 91,325 copies.

 In addition to the album's domestic success, Perfect Velvet topped the Billboard World Albums Chart for the week of December 9, 2017, becoming the group's third consecutive chart-topper in 2017 and fourth overall, following The Red (2015), Rookie and The Red Summer (2017).
 Red Velvet extended their record as the K-pop girl group with the most number one entries on the chart, breaking tie with their fellow labelmate Girls' Generation.
 The album also made its debut on the Billboard's Top Heatseekers Albums chart at number three, becoming their first release to enter the top five.
 With over 2,000 copies sold in its first week, Perfect Velvet earned their best US sales week at the time, later surpassed by the group's fifth extended play RBB in the same year.
 Following the release of the album, Red Velvet appeared on the Billboard Social 50 chart at number thirty-three, a new peak for the group.
-In Japan, the album debuted on Oricon Weekly Albums chart at number twenty with 2,867 copies, the group's first release to enter the top twenty.
-The album also debuted at number ninety-five on the French Download Albums Chart, making it their first release to enter the component chart.
-Upon its re-release as The Perfect Red Velvet, the album debuted and peaked at number three on Billboard's World Albums chart, becoming their seventh top-three entry on the chart.
-It also entered the French Download Albums Chart, achieving a peak position of number eighty-seven.
-The re-release also helped Perfect Velvet re-entered the top fifty on the Oricon Albums Chart, reaching number twenty-nine on the fifth week of January 2018.
+In Japan, the album debuted on Oricon Albums Chart at number 20 with 2,867 copies.
+The album also debuted at number 95 on the French Download Albums chart, making it their first release to enter the component chart.

+Upon its re-release as The Perfect Red Velvet, the album debuted and peaked at number three on Billboard's World Albums chart, becoming their seventh top-three entry.
+It also entered the French Download Albums chart, achieving a peak position of number 87.
+The re-release also helped Perfect Velvet re-enter the top 50 on the Oricon Albums Chart, reaching number 29 on the fifth week of January 2018.